Stocks Struggle to Find Traction

 Elsewhere in markets, yields on 10-year Treasury notes were little changed at 2.150% from 2.153% Thursday, while the WSJ Dollar Index edged down 0.2%.

-Brent crude oil was up 0.4% at $45.40 a barrel but remained on track to end the week more than 4% lower and off roughly 10% from the start of the month.
+U.S. crude oil slipped 0.3% to $42.61 a barrel.
 Oil prices have been a drag on stock markets this week.

 While a lower oil price should support consumers and oil-importing countries, it has put pressure on shares of energy companies and equipment makers.
 It has also added to investors' doubts about the outlook for higher inflation, with some analysts expecting to see traces of the oil price drop showing up in eurozone and Japanese inflation figures next week.